-Shai Franklin is a Partner with Gotham Government Relations & Communications, a versatile firm with strong ties to business and government leaders in New York and Washington, as well as globally. <Download bio>
+Shai Franklin is a Partner and Director of National Government Relations with Gotham Government Relations, a versatile firm with strong ties to business and government leaders in New York and Washington, as well as globally. <Download bio>

 As Executive Director of TEACH-NYS, Shai Franklin led a community-based coalition that – in 2012 alone, working with the New York State Catholic Conference – restored $44 million in state offsets to New York’s non-public schools.

 In his role as Director of International Organizations for the World Jewish Congress and Executive Director of the WJC American Section, Shai served three years as Treasurer of the Conference of Non-Governmental Organizations in Consultative Relationship with the United Nations (CONGO), and was one of the organizers of the International Council of Jewish Parliamentarians.
 While at WJC, he spearheaded high-level and grassroots initiatives within a wide range of international organizations, including the Organization for Security and Cooperation in Europe (OSCE), Organization of American States, the International Red Cross, and Interpol.